ljw1004/roslyn/docs/specs/feature - arbitrary async returns.md

 void f<U>(Func<int,ValueTask<U>> lambda); // proposal:  inferred lambda return type is ValueTask<int>, giving U = int
 ```

-__Rule 5: overload resolution.__ There are two different options for how to deal with overload resolution.
-They're dealt with below.
+__Rule 5: overload resolution.__ This is subtle.
+It's dealt with below.

 __Rule 6: evaluation of async functions.__ The rules for [evaluation of task-returning async functions](https://github.com/ljw1004/csharpspec/blob/gh-pages/classes.md#evaluation-of-a-task-returning-async-function) currently talk in general terms about "generating an instance of the returned task type" and "initially incomplete state" and "moved out of the incomplete state".
 These will be changed to spell out how that returned tasklike is constructed and how its state is transitioned, as detailed in the following subsection.